-Front (ski) shock spring preload adjustment is accomplished by loosening the adjuster nut locking collar (B) from the adjuster nut (A) and using the Spring Adjuster Tool (p/n 0644-447), rotating the adjuster nut in whichever direction is desired.
+Front (ski) shock spring preload adjustment is accomplished by loosening the adjuster nut locking collar (B) from the adjuster nut (A) and using a suitable spring adjuster tool, rotating the adjuster nut in whichever direction is desired.
 Tighten the locking collar against the adjuster nut.